pogidude/email-reminder/readme.txt

 [Email Reminder Plugin Page](http://pogidude.com/email-reminder/)

+= Translating and Contributing =
+Interested in translating this plugin to your language?
+Grab the [development version](http://downloads.wordpress.org/plugin/email-reminder.zip) where you will find an up to date email-reminder.pot inside the *languages* directory.
+Send any translation files to ryann @ pogidude.com and thank you!

+A [GIT repository](https://github.com/pogidude/email-reminder) is also available if you'd like to submit a patch.

 If you enjoyed using Email Reminder and find it useful, please consider [__making a donation__](http://pogidude.com/donate/).
 Your donation will help encourage and support the plugin's continued development and better user support.

 == Installation ==